dotnet-presentations/aspnetcore-concepts-workshop/Labs/APIs with MVC Core.md

 ## Extra
 - Add model validation when the product has a missing Name (and return that back to the client)
 - Make the JSON properties camel case
+- Write a custom output formatter to prints the product name as plain text
 - Replace the static list of products with entity framework in memory store
 - Replace the static list with entity framework + sqlite